terrencechung123/TrainWorld/README.md

 - If the user is **not** logged in when they make the request:
   - Return a JSON response with an error message, and a status of 401 (Unauthorized).
-- If the train is **not valid**:
+- If the ticket is **not valid**:
   - Return a JSON response with the error messages, and an HTTP status code of 422 (Unprocessable Entity).

-After finishing the `TrainIndex` resource, you're done!
+After finishing the `TicketIndex` resource, you're done!
 Make sure to check your work.
 You should be able to run the full test suite now with `pytest`.

-You should also be able to test this in the React application by creating a new train with the train form, and viewing a list of trains.
+You should also be able to test this in the React application by creating a new ticket with the ticket form, and viewing a list of tickets.

 ---